mdkma/biometrics-exam-questions/README.md

 **Text-dependent speaker ID**: provide utterance of key words or sentences that are the same for training and recognition.
 **Text-independent speaker ID**: verifies the identity of the individual who is speaking.
 The performance of verification can vary according to: the quality of the audio signal, ambient noise, the variation between enrollment and verification devices.
 So same device for acquisition and verification.

+### 12-A6

+> Please define the following basic concepts used in image processing:
+>
+> Pixel
+> Image
+> Image histogram
+> Point operation

+Pixel: the point at which an image is sampled as known as picture elements.

+Image: a spatial presentation of an object: matrix representing quantized intensity values

+Image histograms: Plots of $N_j$ v.s. $j$: shows the distribution of image pixels in terms of their gray levels.

+Point operations: a function is applied to every pixel in an image, which operates only on the pixel's current value.

 ### 13-A4

 > Generally, there exist four main stages in a given biometric system.
 Please indicate each function.